spiral/docs/docs/en/stempler/advanced.md

 ```

 > **Note**
-> Note the `<hidden>${context}</hidden>`, it allows the component to handle content declared between open and close tags
-> without the need for `block` tags.
+> Note  `<hidden>${context}</hidden>`, it allows the component to handle the content declared between the  open and close tags without the need for `block` tags.

 ### Cell

-Create element `app/views/grid/cell.dark.php` to declare single table cell with it's header and value:
+Create an element `app/views/grid/cell.dark.php` to declare a single table cell with its header and value:

 ```html
 <stack:push name="thead">